testomatio/examples/webdriverIO/v9/README.md

 # 📚 E2E-tests: WebdriverIO + Testomat.io Integration

 This project contains end-to-end tests written in **TypeScript** using **WebdriverIO**.
-The tests demonstrate advanced usage of the Allure reporter (steps, logs, attachments, custom tags, etc.) and integrate with **Testomat.io** for enhanced reporting, categorization, and CI/CD analytics.
+The tests demonstrate advanced usage of Testomat.io reporter for enhanced test reporting with steps, logs, attachments, custom tags, and more.
+The integration with **Testomat.io** provides comprehensive reporting, categorization, and CI/CD analytics capabilities.

 ---